 Contesting a will is very unusual.
 By one estimate, about 99% of wills sail through probate without a hitch.
-If a will doesn't fulfill certain legal requirements, or the maker of the will was not of age or sound mind, a would-be heir or beneficiary can challenge it in probate court after the will maker's death.
-There are several grounds on which someone who stands to benefit from getting the will thrown out can base a legal challenge.
+But if a will doesn't fulfill certain legal requirements, or if the maker of the will was not of age or sound mind, someone who stands to benefit from getting the will thrown out can challenge it in probate court after the will maker's death.
+Below, learn more about who can challenge a will, and on what grounds.

-It's almost never an issue, but the maker of the will must have been:
+It's almost never an issue, but the person who made the will must have been:

 A will can also be declared invalid if a court determines that it was procured by fraud, forgery, or "undue influence."
-This usually involves some evil-doer who occupies a position of trust -- for example, a caregiver or adult child -- manipulating a vulnerable person to leave all, or most, of his property to the manipulator.
+This usually involves someone who occupies a position of trust—for example, a caregiver or adult child—manipulating a vulnerable person to leave all, or most, of their property to the manipulator.

 Learn more about undue influence.

 What makes a document a valid will?
-For starters, every state has rules about what a will must, at a minimum, contain.
+Every state has rules about what a will must, at a minimum, contain.
 Most states require that the document:

-A typed or computer-printed will must have been dated and signed in the presence of at least two adult witnesses.
+A will must be dated and signed in the presence of at least two adult witnesses.
 In most states, the witnesses cannot be people who are named to inherit property under the will.
-(If a witness inherits, this may void the gift to himself but not the rest of the will.)
+(If a witness inherits, this may void the gift to the witness but not the rest of the will.)

-Handwritten, unwitnessed wills are valid in about half the states.
-These "holographic" wills must be written and signed entirely in the handwriting of the person making the will.
-(Some states, but not all, require that they be dated.)
-Because there are no witnesses, holographic wills are more easily challenged than standard typewritten wills; the probate court must be satisfied that the document is actually in the deceased person's handwriting and was intended to serve as a will.
+An exception to the witness requirement is a holographic will, which valid in about half the states.
+Holographic wills are valid even without witnesses, but they must be signed and either entirely or partially written in the handwriting of the person making the will.
+(Some states, but not all, require that they also be dated.)
+Because there are no witnesses, holographic wills are more easily challenged than standard wills; the probate court must be satisfied that the document is actually in the deceased person's handwriting and was intended to serve as a will.

-Wills don't have to be notarized to be valid.
-Some wills, however, include a "self-proving" affidavit (sworn statement) that the witnesses sign in front of a notary public, which means the witnesses don't later have to come to court to swear that the will is valid.
+To the surprise of some, wills don't have to be notarized to be valid.
+Some wills, however, include a self-proving affidavit (sworn statement by the witnesses) that the witnesses sign in front of a notary public.
+The extra step of making a self-proving affidavit isn't necessary, but it saves some time later when the will is submitted to the probate court.